-This Micro-Sized Mixed-Use is a courtyard building for the low density landscape of Detroit.
+This micro-sized mixed-use project is a courtyard building for the low density landscape of Detroit.
 Around the central void are spaces for entry, work, and cooking.
 A small suite upstairs includes bedroom and bathroom.

-Cutaway axonometric shows office, event, and residential spaces in use.
-The courtyard acts as a multipurpose space that provides an extra room to the main uses of the building when needed.
+The courtyard acts as a multipurpose space that provides an extra room when needed.

-A tower on the corner of the buiding addresses the nearby thoroughfare of Gratiot.
+The tower addresses Gratiot, a nearby thoroughfare.
 The form and detailing of the structure gives a nod to the Art Deco Goeschel Building a few blocks away.

 Utilizing the courtyard and a system of unique light scoops, the interior benefits from generous indirect illumination.